thenfour/WaveSabre/Docs/devices/Maj7MBC.md

 This shows the ongoing signal levels.
 You can select the checkboxes to determine what gets shown.

 * Input (gray): The incoming signal, with input gain applied (effectively the dry signal)
-* Detector (pink) The signal that the compressor is using to calculate attenuation
+* Detector (yellow) The signal that the compressor is using to calculate attenuation
 * Attenuation (green): The amount of attenuation applied to the signal
 * Output (blue): The wet signal
 * Left: Show left signals.
 All these signals have left and right versions (left is bright, right is darker)